hbc/HBC_master/training/index.md

 #### For HSCI, HNDC and on-quad HMS researchers

-* November 20th - 21st, 2017: *Introduction to RNA-seq using high-performance computing* [Registration is now closed]
+* January 29th - 31st, 2018: *Introduction to RNA-seq using high-performance computing* [Registration will open in on January 8th, 2018]

-* December 6th - 7th, 2017: *Introduction to R* [Registration is now closed]
+#### Harvard Catalyst Workshops

+* April 5th, 6th, 12th and 13th, 2018: *Introduction to R: Basics, Plots, and RNA-seq Differential Expression Analysis* [Registration will open in early 2018]

+***

 #### For all researchers at Harvard University and affiliated institutions